-This action considers establishing and combining Gulf and South Atlantic ABCs and ACLs for mutton snapper into one Southeastern US ABC and ACL.
-The National Marine Fisheries Service (NMFS) would continue to monitor the landings and notify the Councils when the ACL is met or projected to be met.
-The respective Scientific and Statistical Committees for each Council would meet jointly to review stock assessment information, and would collectively determine appropriate values for OFL and ABC for mutton snapper.
-Although mutton snapper has been managed as two different stocks for regulatory purposes, the stock assessment (SEDAR 15A 2008) considered mutton snapper from the Gulf and South Atlantic to be a single biological stock.
-For the purposes of management of mutton snapper, the ACL would be equal to the ABC, since mutton snapper are not thought to be overfished or experiencing overfishing (SEDAR 15A 2008).
+This action considers establishing and combining Gulf and South Atlantic ACLs for mutton snapper into one Southeastern U.S. ABC and ACL.
+The NMFS would continue to monitor the landings and notify the Councils when the ACL is met or projected to be met.
+The respective SSC for each Council would meet jointly to review stock assessment information, and would collectively determine appropriate values for the OFL and ABC for mutton snapper.
+Although mutton snapper has been managed as two different stocks for regulatory purposes, the stock assessment (SEDAR 15A 2008) and recent update assessment (2015 SEDAR 15A Update) considers mutton snapper from the Gulf and South Atlantic to be a single biological stock.
+For the purposes of management the ACL could be equal to the ABC, since mutton snapper are not presently overfished or experiencing overfishing (SEDAR 15A 2008).
 Currently, only landings data are being used to determine allocations for this amendment.
 The Councils are considering other criteria in addition to landings data, such as social and economic considerations, for determining allocations in the future.

-Currently, each Council determines its own ABC and ACL based on yield projections from the most recent stock assessment (SEDAR 15A 2008) using the jurisdictional split (79% South Atlantic; 21% Gulf) established in the Generic (Gulf of Mexico) and Comprehensive (South Atlantic) ACL and AM Amendments (GMFMC 2011; SAFMC 2011) (Alternative 1).
+Currently, each Council's SSC agrees to an ABC for mutton snapper based on yield projections from the most recent stock assessment (SEDAR 15A 2008).
+The current jurisdictional apportionment is based on the Florida Keys (Monroe County) jurisdictional boundary between the Gulf and South Atlantic Councils for mutton snapper ABC.
+The jurisdictional split of the ABC was established by using 50% of catch history from 1990-2008 + 50% of catch history from 2006-2008 resulting in 79% of the ABC going to the South Atlantic and 21% of the ABC going to the Gulf.
+This methodology was established in the Generic Gulf of Mexico and Comprehensive South Atlantic ACL and AM Amendments (GMFMC 2011; SAFMC 2011) (Alternative 1).

 Alternative 2 would manage mutton snapper as a single unit with an overall combined multijurisdictional ABC and ACL.
-This method of management would still have within it recreational and commercial fishing allocations; however, neither sector would be closed in a fishing year so long as the overall ACL had not been met.
+This method of management could still have within it recreational and commercial fishing allocations.
+However, neither sector would be closed in a fishing year so long as the overall ACL had not been met, if that accountability measure (AM) was selected as preferred.